json-api/json-api/index.md

 ## Description

-"JSON API" is a JSON-based read/write hypermedia-type designed to support a smart client who wishes build a data-store of information.
+"JSON API" is a JSON-based read/write hypermedia-type designed to support a smart client who wishes to build a data-store of information.

 {% include status.md %}